 Don't underestimate the importance of sleep

-According to “Living a Healthy Life with Chronic Conditions” by Kate Lorig, sleep is a basic need just like food and water.
-Good quality sleep not only helps you feel rested, refreshed and ready to face the day, it also helps heal and repair muscles and tissues and provides energy to your vital organs, including the brain.
+According to the book Living a Healthy Life with Chronic Conditions, just like food and water, sleep is a basic need.
+Good quality sleep not only helps you feel rested, refreshed and ready to face the day, it also helps to heal and repair muscles and tissues and provides energy to your vital organs, including the brain.

 How much sleep do you need and how can you improve your quality of sleep?

 The amount of sleep needed varies with age, but adults should try to get seven to nine hours each night.
 MSU Extension’s SLEEP (Sleep Education for Everyone Program) series is a six-week program that offers the following guidelines to help improve good sleep hygiene practices, which are behaviors that improve sleep quality:

 - Develop a regular bedtime and wake time schedule every day, including weekends.

 - Go to bed only when you are sleepy.
 Get up and do something that is not stimulating (like listening to soothing music or meditation) outside of your bedroom if you do not go to sleep within ten minutes.

 - Reduce your exposure to bright light after going to bed and avoid blue light sources that come from devices such as televisions, computers and cell phones.

 - Make sure to have comfortable pillows and a good mattress.

 - Keep your room at a comfortable temperature.